perevalovds/ofxAzureKinect/README.md

 ## Examples

-Use the OF Project Generator to create the example project files.
-If everything is installed correctly, it should properly locate all required include and library files.
+* `example-pointcloudonly` demonstrates pure point cloud rendering
+* `example-pointCloud` demonstrates how to draw the basic point cloud VBO from the device.
 * `example-streams` demonstrates how to get depth, color, infrared textures from the device.
-* `example-pointCloud` demonstrates how to draw the basic point cloud VBO from the device.
 * `example-shader` demonstrates how to reconstruct a point cloud using LUTs in a shader.
 * `example-bodies` demonstrates how to get the body tracking index texture, and skeleton joint information.
 * `example-multi` demonstrates how to use multiple devices in a single app.
 * `example-record` demonstrates how to record and playback device streams.

+Use the OF Project Generator to create the example project files.
+If everything is installed correctly, it should properly locate all required include and library files.
+Also on Windows do the following:
+1. Copy all DLLs from libs/azure_sdk to project's bin folder
+2. If example uses body tracking:
+    - Uncomment #define USE_BODYTRACKER at ofxAzureKinectConfig.h
+    - Copy all DLLs from libs/azure_body_sdk to project's bin folder
+    - Copy the cuDNN model file `dnn_model_2_0.onnx` from the Body SDK `tools` folder into your project's `bin` folder!